qradiolink/dmrtc/README.md

 ====

 1. Private calls and private messages do not work when MS registration is disabled
-2. Site to site handover in RX and TX does not work
+2. Site to site handover in RX and TX does not work adequatly
 3. MS power control and transmit interrupt do not work
-4. RSSI indicated values are not accurate
+4. RSSI indicated values are not always accurate and may have large errors at times
 5. UDT short data polling other than NMEA location does not work
 6. Status polling from TS does not work
-7. Talkgroup call priorities not respected for all local calls
+7. Talkgroup call priorities are not respected for local calls, only for incoming network calls
 8. Absolute channel grants do not work when the MS is set to hunt with fixed channel plan
 9. TSCCAS support is incomplete / buggy